 The website has a user-friendly customer service oriented focus consistent with Southwest’s mission and beliefs.
 The website has a no frills feel, favoring function with a somewhat limited aesthetic appeal.

 Southwest provides flight services in the United States and limited international flights.
-Southwest Airlines website has decided not to list with other travel and flight services aggregator sites driving significant traffic directly to the Southwest website.
+Southwest Airlines website has decided not to list with other travel and flight services aggregator sites, resulting in driving significantly more traffic directly to the Southwest website.

 The site makes it easy and simple with the ability to log-in to a customer account and search for flight, hotel, car and vacation offerings.
 The homepage uses a simple, user-friendly approach with limited scrolling or having to perform an additional search.

 The search feature allows the user to evaluate flight alternatives along with a flexible dates calendar tool to assist in obtaining the lowest fare possible.
-The booking functionality is now standard in the airline industry with Southwest being one of the first to introduce their low-fare calendar tool renaming it to flexible dates.
-Southwest provides a slightly more user-friendly tool compared to others in the airline industry, ensuring consumers’ get the lowest fare possible.
+The booking functionality is now standard in the airline industry.
+Southwest was one of the first to introduce a low-fare calendar tool renaming it to flexible dates.
+Southwest provides a slightly more user-friendly tool compared to others in the airline industry.
+As a result, consumers’ feel a sense of trust and assurance knowing they are getting the lowest fare possible.

-The website design gives consumers a path to purchase at the top of each booking page including search flights, select flights, price, purchase, and confirmed.
+Consumers have an easy path to purchase at the top of each booking page.
+The options on the booking page include search flights, select flights, price, purchase, and confirmed.
 Also, Southwest shows the fare in dollars and points (tabs) and the on-time performance when the flight number is clicked.

-Southwest has a simply designed and effortless purchase options using a shopping cart feature with PayPal and credit card payment options.
+Southwest has a simply designed and effortless set of purchase options with a shopping cart feature.
+Payment options for the website include PayPal and credit card payment options.

 The Southwest website options include logging into a Southwest account to access your personalized travel information.
 After you login, you have access to your preferences and personalized travel with options to check in, check flight status, flight status messaging options, view and email reservations, change or cancel reservations, and view rewards information.